itscrystal/blog/_posts/2017-11-03-craigslist-branding.md

 ## The Questions

 Considering the feedback given by users about their impressions of Craigslist, I identified a few problems that needed to be addressed.
+Please note: If this were a real rebrand, further user research would be conducted to answer these questions.

-**Problem 1: How do we reverse these negative associations users have of Craigslist?** I narrowed it down to a few words that **counter** the negative ones and describe a more attractive personality:
+### Problem 1: How do we reverse these negative associations users have of Craigslist?
+I narrowed it down to a few words that **counter** the negative ones and describe a more attractive personality:

 - Modern
 - Safe, Trustworthy
 - Energetic, Fun

-**Problem 2: How do we make users feel good by using Craigslist?** That is, how do make users feel positive about themselves, their experience, and dispel issues or fears around safety?
+### Problem 2: How do we make users feel good by using Craigslist?
+That is, how do make users feel positive about themselves, their experience, and dispel issues or fears around safety?
 How might we increase the product's perceived value to counter its image of being cheap and spammy?

-**Problem 3: How much do we need to consider users' discomfort with change?** That is, how excited or frustrated might users be if we changed our brand?
+### Problem 3: How much do we need to consider users' discomfort with change?
+That is, how excited or frustrated might users be if we changed our brand?
 Will they enjoy it right away?
 Or will it be shocking to the point of discontinued use?
 Or maybe they'll begin to enjoy it more once the initial shock wears off?

-Note: If this were a real rebrand, further user research would be conducted to answer these questions.

 ## Sidebar: Could a lack of brand be the brand?